Posted on

 82nd Airborne in Normandy: A History in Period Photographs.
 Francois, Dominique.
 2004.
 Atglen, PA: Schiffer Military History.

-The images below are some high-quality scans that come out of the book.
+The images below are some high-quality scans that come from the book.
 Shows aid station images, 507th Parachute Infantry Regiment Basketball Team, beer drinking, dropping supply bundles, private photos taken before departing for Normandy, individual equipment, parachuting dogs, The Tennessee Maneuvers, and others.

 At the Point of No Return: Pictorial History of the American Paratroopers in the Invasion of Normandy